How to Tell the Difference Between Fake Online Casinos: A Security Guide

 What is a fake casino?

-- use fake slots without a license;
+- Use fake slots without a license

-- simulate the interface of known casinos;
+- mimic the interface of known casinos;

-- not to pay winnings;
+- not pay winnings;

 - block accounts under fictitious pretexts;

-- hiding under false licenses.
+- hiding under fake licenses.

 The main signs of a fake casino